 We spent the next couple of hours exploring Cannon Beach, as well as the equally charming town of Seaside eight miles up the road.
 We enjoyed steaming hot bowls of clam chowder at a local restaurant and marveled over the dusty and fading, yet highly organized stacks of VHS videos in a rental store “straight outta” the 1980s called Universal Video.
 Other than a small DVD section, you’d never know this was anything but a time warp.
 There were thousands of movies for rent, including many big box videos and movies that have never been released on DVD.

-It occurred to Delf and I that since they had so many videos for rent, they might have old video games.
+It occurred to Delf and I that since they had so many videos for rent, they might sell used games.
 The neon sign out front, which was obviously from the mid-late 1980s, said “Nintendo,” but we didn’t see any games in the store.

 When I asked the guy running the place if they had video games, he said they did up until about two years ago when he noticed that older games had gotten valuable.
 After doing a bit of research, he sold the lot of them for $40,000 to a dealer (this may seem like an exorbitant sum, but if he had hundreds of games and they included original boxes, it’s entirely feasible).
 He said up until then he had been renting them for $2.50 each.

 We also stumbled across a quaint little antique mall, where I drooled over two particularly cool pop culture artifacts: a Dragon’s Lair lunch box with thermos ($75) and a mint-in-package Mork from Ork Eggship Radio ($55) licensed from the popular TV show, Mork & Mindy (1978-1982).